NilPointer-Software/bdfd-wiki/src/bdscript/blackListRoles.md

 ## Parameters
 - `role names`: The name(s) of the role(s) to blacklist.
 Separate role names using `;`.
-- `error message`: The message that appears when the user has a role in the blacklist.
+- `error message`: The message that will be sent if the user has a role from the blacklist.

 ## Example
 ```